Near Flagler Beach in Flagler County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Agriculture • Forts and Castles • Industry & Commerce • Wars, US Indian • Waterways & Vessels.
 A significant historical month for this entry is December 1835.

 Location.
 29° 26.129′ N, 81° 8.594′ W. Marker is near Flagler Beach, Florida, in Flagler County.
-Marker can be reached from Old Kings Road South, 0.3 miles south of Audubon Road, on the left when traveling south.
+It can be reached from Old Kings Road South 0.3 miles south of Audubon Road, on the left when traveling south.
 Located in Bulow Plantation Ruins Historic State Park.
 Touch for map.
 Marker is at or near this postal address: 3501 Old Kings Road, Flagler Beach FL 32136, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Just just a spoonful of sugar (a few steps from this marker); Riding the "Jamaica Train" (a few steps from this marker); Driven by Sweat & Steam (a few steps from this marker); Bulow Sugar Mill (about 400 feet away, measured in a direct line); The Bulow Plantation House (approx. 0.3 miles away); Indigo Production (approx. 0.3 miles away); Slave Cabin Area (approx. 0.4 miles away); Bulow Ville Plantation House (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: Just just a spoonful of sugar (a few steps from this marker); Riding the "Jamaica Train" (a few steps from this marker); Driven by Sweat & Steam (a few steps from this marker); Bulow Sugar Mill (about 400 feet away, measured in a direct line); The Bulow Plantation House (approx. 0.3 miles away); Indigo Production (approx. 0.3 miles away); Slave Cabin Area (approx. 0.4 miles away); Bulow Ville Plantation House (approx. 0.4 miles away).
 Touch for a list and map of all markers in Flagler Beach.

 Also see . . .
 Bulow Plantation Ruins Historic State Park.
 Florida State Parks (Submitted on October 25, 2023.)